Chariots of Fur

 Chariots of Fur is a seven-minute Looney Tunes short released in 1994 by Warner Bros.
+Pictures.
 It features Wile E. Coyote and the Road Runner and was directed by Chuck Jones.

 Plot

 In a series of schemes, Wile E. Coyote (Dogius Ignoramii) fails to capture the elusive Road Runner (Boulevardius-Burnupius), facing comedic mishaps at every turn.
 He tries an ACME Giant Mouse Trap, a spring-loaded rock, and even an ACME Instant Road, all resulting in his own misfortune.
 When a botched attempt to shoot himself at the Road Runner using a giant bow slings Wile E. into a cactus, it gives him a new idea; he dons an ACME Trick-or-Treat Cactus Costume, which also backfires.
 Later, Wile E. tries to use a see-saw to reach the Road Runner, but ends up injuring himself instead.
 The final attempt involves ACME Lightning Bolts, but Wile E. ends up being zapped repeatedly, ultimately fleeing from the relentless bolts into the sunset.